 More so, the user intent isn’t accounted for.
 People who are searching for the given keyword are probably looking for ways to promote their online business through social media marketing.
 They don’t want to audit their site or discover social media mistakes.

-Now let’s make the headlines keyword-rich, relevant, clickable, and sharable.
+So, let’s make the headlines keyword-rich, relevant, clickable and sharable.
 Remember our target keyword is: social media strategies.

 Original headline: The Top 15 Social Media Marketing Strategy Mistakes to Avoid